rpvos/passive_buzzer_controller/README.md

 This project implements a http server where you can edit the tone of the passive buzzer.

-For this project are the following examples used:
+For this project is the following example used:
 - esp-idf\examples\peripherals\wave_gen
-- esp-idf\examples\wifi\getting_started\softAP

-This project contains code that is from an example project, this code is defined between /// comments.

 ## How to use this project